roybailey/neo4k/README.md

 * No other frameworks (no Spring or neo4j-ogm)
 * Simple mapping to clean kotlin data classes (MyBatis like inspiration)

-#### Primary Use-Cases Considered
+#### Intended Use-Cases

-* Simple way to add neo4j embedded capabilities into a micro-service
+Easy way to add Neo4j capabilities (primarily embedded) into a micro-service for graph hydration and querying.

-* Neo4j graph hydration, query, drop (simple small analytics)
+_At this time the objective is for low risk use-cases, such as caching data in a GraphQL server or allowing for simple analytics/reporting (i.e. given read access to multiple databases)_

 #### Use-Cases Definitely NOT Considered

 * Large scale or high performance data graph projects
+* Master of truth production database use

+_At this time the project is not focused or mature enough to be used for mission critical 'master of truth' production use-cases.
+Do so at your own risk._

 ## User Guide